 - Any requests for information we receive from law enforcement or regulators will be carefully validated before Personal Information is disclosed.

 Information may be held at our offices and those of our group companies, third party agencies, service providers, representatives and agents as described above (see above: ‘Who we share your personal information with’.

 Some of these third parties may be based outside the European Economic Area.
 For more information, including on how we safeguard your personal information when this occurs, see below: ‘Transferring your personal information out of the EEA’.

-Some of the organisations we share information with may be located outside of the European Economic Area ("EEA").
+Some of the organisations we share information with may be located outside of the United Kingdom ("UK").
 These transfers are subject to special rules under European and UK data protection law.
-We will always take steps to ensure that any transfer of information outside the EEA is carefully managed to protect your privacy rights:
+We will always take steps to ensure that any transfer of information outside the UK is carefully managed to protect your privacy rights:

 - transfers within the Aviva Group will be covered by an agreement entered into by members of the Aviva Group (an intra-group agreement) which contractually obliges each member to ensure that your personal information receives an adequate and consistent level of protection wherever it is transferred within the Group;

 - where we transfer your data to non-Aviva Group members or other companies providing us with a service, we’ll obtain contractual commitments and assurances from them to protect your personal information.
 We only transfer personal information to countries which are recognised as providing an adequate level of legal protection or where we can be satisfied that alternative arrangements are in place to protect your privacy rights.